Akhilesh-Panigrahi/sql-security-investigation/README.md

 If you found this project useful, feel free to explore the other cybersecurity projects in my portfolio.

 **Learn → Build → Investigate → Improve**

+---

+## 📄 License

+This project is licensed under the MIT License.

+See the LICENSE file for more information.